ciflikli/adavis/README.md

 # adavis
 A visual exploration of the Americans for Democratic Action (ADA) Voting Scores.
 The Shiny app is hosted at https://gokhan.shinyapps.io/adavis/

+Alternatively, you can fork it on GitHub (preferred) or download a local copy:

+    shiny::runGitHub(username = "ciflikli", repo = "adavis")

+Running the above code as it is will remove the files once the app is closed.
+You can pass an additional ```destdir =``` argument to save the contents locally in a more persistent manner.
+Make sure you have the required libraries installed; the list can be found at the beginning of global.R script in the app folder.

 ## Description

 * Utilizes about 36,000 US legislator voting scores originally collected by [the Americans for Democratic Action (ADA)](http://www.adaction.org/) foundation between 1947 and 2015